 If an allegation is made against the DLP, the deputy DLP will take over their role.

 3.8.1 Reporting procedure for dealing with an allegation made against worker/volunteer.
-The agreed reporting procedure should always be followed by mandated persons and/or the DLP.
-In addition:
+The agreed reporting procedure should always be followed by mandated persons and/o